bmeares/Meerschaum/docs/mkdocs/reference/connectors/instance-connectors.md

         ----------
         pipe: mrsm.Pipe
             The pipe with the target table from which to read.

+        select_columns: Optional[List[str]], default None
+            If provided, only select these given columns.
+            Otherwise select all available columns (i.e. `SELECT *`).

+        omit_columns: Optional[List[str]], default None
+            If provided, remove these columns from the selection.

         begin: Union[datetime, int, None], default None
             The earliest `datetime` value to search from (inclusive).